-Reynaldo Dominguez, also from Nicaragua, is a 2011 graduate of TIBI from the from international class.
-He works with various churches in the region of Managua, incluyendo the KM 20 church, and the congregation in Leon not too far away.
+Reynaldo Dominguez, from Nicaragua, is a 2011 graduate of TIBI.
+He works with various churches in the region of Managua, including the KM 20 church, and the congregation in Leon not too far away.

 Jim Holway is a graduate of Freed Hardeman in Biblical studies, and has an Master of Religion from Harding Graduate School with an emphasis in Missions and New Testament.
 He served 10 years in Buenos Aires, Argentina as a missionary.
-He has worked in various roles with church in Alabama, Tennessee, and Florida.
-He has given lasses, conferences, seminars and preached in Argentina, Cuba, Guyana, Jamaica, Mexico, El Salvador, Honduras, Nicaragua, Paraguay, Bolivia, Dominican Republic, Ecuador, and Belize, as well as in various U.S. cities.
+He has worked in various roles with churches in Alabama, Tennessee, and Florida.
+He has given classes, conferences, seminars and preached in Argentina, Cuba, Guyana, Jamaica, Mexico, El Salvador, Honduras, Nicaragua, Paraguay, Bolivia, Dominican Republic, Ecuador, and Belize, as well as in various U.S. cities.
 Currently he is the Field Coordinator with LAMP (Latin American Mission Project) in Miami, FL, and coaches church planters in Miami, Dallas, Argentina, Panama, and Guatemala.
 He is also a part-time minister of the Sunset Church of Christ in Miami, FL.

-Carlos Inglés, of El Salvador, has served by preaching, visiting, evangelizing, planting churches and as a leader of youth and adults.
+Carlos Inglés, from El Salvador, has served by preaching, visiting, evangelizing and planting churches.
 He graduated from Baxter Institute in Honduras, receiving a degree in Theology in 2002.
-He was part of the Colombia´s missionary team “Continent of Big Cities”.
-In 2005 he obtained his Master in Theology and three years later obtained his Master in Divinity.
-Since 2011 he lives in Houston and is a member of Impact Church of Christ.
+He was a missionary to Bogotá, Colombia from 2003-2009.
+He holds a ThM and MDiv from Seminario Internacional de Miami, MINTS.
+Since 2011 he has lived in Houston and served as the Bilingual Minister of the Impact Church of Christ.